cosmos/ibc-temp/spec/app/ics-029-decentralized-identifiers/packet.md

 2. Check if verification method in DID's `authentication` relationship is same as provided verification ID.
 3. Resolve serviceID from DID document and check if verification method in service's `authentication` field matches provided verification ID.
 4. If neither 2. or 3. match then return an error
-5. If verification method referenced in verification ID has a native type, then DID module authenticates the `AppData` using the `Authentication` data with the appropriate authentication schema.
+5. If verification method referenced in verification ID has a native type, then DID module authenticates the `AppData` using the `AuthData` data with the appropriate authentication schema.
 6. If verification method referenced in verification ID has type `DelegatedIBCAuthentication`, then DID module sends a `DelegatedAuthPacket` and thus delegates the authentication to the appropriate third-party auth module specified by the `delegateTo` field.
 7. If either 6. or 7. return an error, then return an error to user.
 Upon success, forward the app data to the requested app module on behalf of the DID.